Got to get away?

 When it comes to COVID-19 travel safety, the first thing to consider is whether you or your travel buddies are at increased risk.
 According to the CDC, those most at risk are older adults.
-In hard-hit European countries, about 60% of Coronavirus deaths are among people aged 80 or older.

 Others at increased risk are people with underlying medical conditions.
 Those most susceptible to Coronavirus complications include those suffering from chronic kidney disease, COPD, a weakened immune system, heart conditions, obesity, sickle cell disease, and type 2 diabetes.
 Other health conditions, such as asthma, hypertension, and liver disease, might put one at an increased risk of severe illness from COVID-19.

 Secondly, are you vaccinated?
 There are a variety of vaccines available for COVID, and they are easy to obtain at any pharmacy.
 Read this guide for information about the vaccines, how safe they are for you and your children, where to find them, and what they do.

 Another COVID-19 travel safety question you should ask yourself is: Am I or one of my travel partners more likely to get Coronavirus?

 Certain occupations make contracting the Coronavirus more likely.
 According to the World Economic Forum, high-risk jobs include healthcare positions on the front lines, jobs in dentistry, teacher, flight attendant, childcare worker, and other positions where you come into close contact with lots of people.